PaoloTorregroza/JSON-placeholder-ios/README.md

 I used MVVM in this application cause I think using VIPER can be overkill.
 MVVM gives me the perfect structural guide for an application of this size, I would use viper if the app was bigger and more propense to big changes.

-Alamofire turns out to be one of the easiest options to use and configure, only for that reason I decided to use this library
+Alamofire turns out to be one of the easiest options to use and configure, only for that reason I decided to use this library.

 ## Considerations